Camping vehicle ---- $130,000

 Gas for NC adventure (Asheville) ---- $300

-We are beyond grateful for the tremendous support so many have shown since the launch of Julie’s Dream on January 20th of this year.
+We are beyond grateful for the tremendous support so many have shown since the launch of Julie’s Dream on January 2018.
 Our fundraising year-to-date as of 3/6/18 was $300,824.
 We also recently received word that the leadership team at Payscape (a leading payment technology company with HQ in Atlanta) will be donating the proceeds of their annual charity event, Glow on the Green, to Julie’s Dream in 2018.
 This is a huge honor and we are thankful for the generous support.

 Of the money raised, the Board of Directors has voted to allocate the first $100,000 for summer programs at our partner organizations, Agape and Wilderness Works.